ISI-apex/casper-utils/README.md

 * Prefix with all CASPER dependencies takes about 6 hours to build on average 16 core box with a normal disk file system.
-On USC HPCC the same exact job takes about 24-48 hours due to slow shared filesystem (despite the build working directoies being in fast local /tmp directory).
+On USC HPCC the same exact job takes about 24-48 hours due to slow shared filesystem (despite the build working directories being in fast local /tmp directory).
 * Due to imperfections in the build recipes for some libraries, the cpu family of the build host must be the same as that of the target host,